• Home

 • Explore

-• Kanaiwa and Ono Areas
+• Kanaiwa Ono Area

-Kanaiwa and Ono Areas
+Kanaiwa Ono Area

 A route connecting Osaka and Hokkaido via the Sea of Japan was active from the latter half of the 18th century to the beginning of the 20th century.
 The Kanaiwa and Ono areas prospered as a port town on the route in Kanazawa.